purelb/purelb/content/install/install/_index.md

 Preparing the cluster
 Prior to the installation of PureLB, the k8s cluster should be installed with an operating Container Network Interface.

+{{% notice warning %}}
-It is recommended that the ARP behavior changed from the Linux kernal default.
-This is necessary if your using kubeproxy in IPVS model and is also good security practise.
-By default Linux will answer ARP requests for addresses on any interface irrespective of the source, we recommend changing this setting so Linux only answers ARP requests for addresses on the interface it recieves the request.
+It is recommended that the ARP behavior changed from the Linux kernel default.
+This is necessary if your using kubeproxy in IPVS model and is also good security practice.
+By default Linux will answer ARP requests for addresses on any interface irrespective of the source, we recommend changing this setting so Linux only answers ARP requests for addresses on the interface it receives the request.
 Linux sets this default to increase the the chance of successful communication.
 This change is made in sysconfig.
+{{% /notice %}}

 ```plaintext
 cat <<EOF | sudo tee /etc/sysctl.d/k8s_arp.conf